 This TV Series Contains Examples of:

-- American Dream: Eddie's father is obsessed with the idea, and wants to assimilate as best as he can.
+- American Dream: A major theme of the show.
+Eddie's father in particular is obsessed with the idea, and wants to assimilate as best as he can.

 - Basketball: One major theme in some episodes.
 In Real Life, the 1996 and 1997 Orlando Magic teams had an important rivalry with the Chicago Bulls regarding the dominance of the East conference.